 The app will now only disappear from Spotlight’s search results but will also be removed from your iPhone.

-If you want to move a newly installed app or an existing one onto your iOS Home Screen, you were previously required to search it on the App Library and drag and drop it. iOS 15 negates the need for that and allows you to quickly move apps from Spotlight to your iPhone Home Screen.
+If you want to move a newly installed app or an existing one onto your iOS Home Screen, you would generally search for it on the App Library and drag and drop it on the desired home screen page.
+With Spotlight, you can now avoid accessing the App Library as you can now drag the app you search for directly onto your iOS Home Screen.

 For this, find the app you want to move by launching Spotlight and searching for the app you wish to move on the search bar.

-To move an app from the search results, tap and hold on its icon and drag it towards an empty space.
+To move an app from the search results, tap and hold on its icon and drag it toward an empty space.

 When Spotlight disappears drop the app’s icon anywhere you wish on your iOS Home Screen.

 On iPhones with a Home button, Spotlight won’t automatically disappear.
-To make it disappear, you need to use your other hand to press the Home button on your iPhone and then place the app’s icon to your desired position on the Home Screen.
+To make it disappear, you need to use your other hand to press the Home button on your iPhone and then place the app’s icon at a desired position on the Home Screen.

-Back during the rollout of iOS 7, Apple moved Spotlight from the left of the Home Screen to be accessible by simply swiping downwards on the Home Screen.
-With iOS 15, Apple is making Spotlight accessible from your iPhone’s Lock Screen using the same gesture, even if your device is locked.
+When it was first introduced, Spotlight was accessible from the left of the Home Screen.
+Now, you can access it simply by swiping downwards on the Home Screen or from within your iPhone’s Lock Screen using the same gesture, even when the device is locked.

-All you have to do is swiping downwards on your Lock Screen until the Spotlight triggers and search for whatever you want.
+All you have to do is swipe downwards on your Lock Screen until the Spotlight triggers and search for whatever you want.

 If your iPhone is unlocked or isn’t enabled with Touch ID or Face ID, you should be able to directly take actions from Spotlight.

-If your iPhone is locked, you will be asked to authenticate using Touch ID or Face ID and then the app or search result will be accessible for you.
+If your iPhone is locked, you will be asked to authenticate using Touch ID or Face ID and then the app or search result will be accessible to you.

-In addition to leveraging Siri intelligence, Spotlight is also getting some of Photos’ Live Text functionality.
-The feature works in similar ways to the one we explained above.
+In addition to leveraging Siri intelligence, Spotlight can also take advantage of the Live Text feature inside the Photos app.
 Instead of searching a category of objects, you can specifically search for texts that were captured in a picture or screenshot saved on your iPhone.

 For this, open Spotlight by swiping downwards on your Home Screen and search for a text that you think any of your photos have captured.

-If Spotlight is able to read and detect the specific text from your pictures, it will show up inside the ‘Photos From Apps’ section on the search results.
+If Spotlight can read and detect the specific text from your pictures, it will show up inside the ‘Photos From Apps’ section on the search results.

-Besides searching for things inside your pictures, the new Spotlight also lets you contact someone directly from the search results.
-This is possible because of new action buttons that appear when you search a contact’s name within Spotlight.
+Besides searching for things inside your pictures, Spotlight also lets you contact someone directly from the search results.
+This is possible because of action buttons that appear when you search a contact’s name within Spotlight.

 For this, launch Spotlight and search for the name of the contact you want to connect to.
 When the search results appear, tap on either the Messages icon or Phone icon to text or call them on your iPhone.

-In addition to calling or texting them, the new Spotlight also shows you recent conversations, photos you have shared with them on Messages, files, and other items.
-You should be able to see all of the content that you exchanged with a contact by launching Spotlight, and searching for the contact’s name on the search bar at the top.
+In addition to calling or texting them, Spotlight can show you recent conversations, and photos you have shared with them on Messages, files, and other items.
+You should be able to see all of the content that you exchanged with a contact by launching Spotlight, and searching for the contact’s name on the search bar at the bottom.

 Additionally, if the person has shared their whereabouts on Find My with you, you’ll be able to check their location directly within Spotlight.

-The new Spotlight doesn’t just bring improved results for photos on your iPhone but also offers richer results when searching for web images on a topic.
-When you search for something on Spotlight, related images on the topic will appear inside the ‘Web Images’ section inside search results.
+Spotlight doesn’t just bring improved results for photos on your iPhone but also offers richer results when searching for web images on a topic.
+When you search for something on Spotlight, related images on the topic will appear inside the ‘Web Images’ section inside the search results.

-Previously, searching for artists, musicians, movies, and TV shows on Spotify offered you Wikipedia pages and some more background info about the topic.
+In the early years of Spotlight, searching for artists, musicians, movies, and TV shows provided you with Wikipedia pages and some more background info about the topic.

-Spotlight is also gaining action buttons that you can use to contact businesses you find on Apple Maps directly on Spotify.
+You can use Spotlight to contact businesses you find on Apple Maps directly on Spotify.
 You can launch Spotlight on your Home Screen and search for restaurants, hotels, multiplies, and other businesses to call them directly from Spotlight or get directions to their exact location.

 - iOS 15: How To Add Small Month View Calendar Widget